The Student (newspaper): EUSA censorship dispute

 In January and February 2013, the Edinburgh University Students' Association took out an interdict against The Student to stop them publishing a story rumoured to be related to Max Crema, an EUSA sabbatical officer.

 On 26 February, ex-Features editor of The Student, Cameron Taylor submitted two motions to EUSA, one a vote of no confidence against Max Crema and the other, a motion to censure James McAsh (President of EUSA).
 After a comment piece published in the Student explaining his actions, it was revealed that he had been behind the anonymous Facebook page and blog 'Are you happy with EUSA?'.
 An Emergency Special General Meeting was called for 6.30pm on Wednesday 6 March in George Square Lecture Theatre, to debate the two motions.
 The Student published a story in which editors Alistair Grant and Nina Seale interviewed both James McAsh and Max Crema about the actions they were being held accountable for.
 On 1 March, student John Wallace submitted another motion to hold a vote of no confidence against James McAsh.
 Both motions fell substantially short of the two-thirds majority required.

 Esme Allman–Robbie Travers controversy

 In September 2017, The Student released two interviewsone with former Edinburgh University Students' Association Black and Minority Ethnic (BME) Convenor Esme Allman, and the other with law student Robbie Travers, against whom Allman had filed a complaint.
 The paper dismissed earlier assertions in the national media that Travers had been investigated by Edinburgh University for 'mocking ISIS'.
 The SPA-award-winning interviews were subsequently picked up by The Guardian and other newspapers.
-Author JK Rowling commented on the controversy on her Twitter account.
+Author J. K. Rowling commented on the controversy on her Twitter account.